cue-lang/cue/doc/contribute.md

 ### Step 2: Configure git authentication

+The remaining two steps only apply if you wish to contribute through Gerrit, which is the source of truth for the CUE project.
+You can also send Pull Requests to the mirror at https://github.com/cuelang/cue.

 The main CUE repository is located at [cue.googlesource.com](https://cue.googlesource.com), a Git server hosted by Google.